 Ms. Andrea Razzaghi

-From 1996 to 1997, Ms. Razzaghi was selected to serve on detail as a Senior Policy Analyst in the White House Office of Science and Technology Policy (OSTP).
-There she coordinated the activities of the National Science and Technology Council (NSTC).
-This Cabinet-level Council is the principal means within the executive branch to coordinate science and technology policy across the diverse entities that make up the Federal research and development enterprise.
-Chaired by the President, the membership of the NSTC is made up of the Vice President, the Director of the Office of Science and Technology Policy, Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials.
-Ms. Razzaghi also worked with the President’s Council of Advisors on Science and Technology (PCAST), an advisory group of the nation’s leading scientists and engineers who directly advise the President and the Executive Office of the President.
+From 1996 to 1997, Ms. Razzaghi was selected to serve on detail as a Senior Policy Analyst in the White House Office of Science and Technology Policy.
+She coordinated the activities of the National Science and Technology Council which is the principal means within the executive branch to coordinate science and technology policy that comprise the Federal research and development enterprise.
+Chaired by the President, the membership of the Council is made up of the Vice President, the Director of the Office of Science and Technology Policy, Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials.
+Ms. Razzaghi also worked with the President’s Council of Advisors on Science and Technology, an advisory group of the nation’s leading scientists and engineers who directly advise the President and the Executive Office of the President.

-Ms. Razzaghi grew up in Washington, D.C. and graduated from the Sidwell Friends School in 1978.
-She graduated from Brown University in 1982 with a Bachelor of Science degree in Mechanical Engineering.
-She earned her Master of Science degree from the Catholic University of America in Mechanical Engineering Design in 1990.
-Ms. Razzaghi started her engineering career at a small company where she worked on airborne mine countermeasures for the US Navy.
-In 1985, Ms. Razzaghi started her NASA career at the Goddard Space Flight Center, where she worked as an electromechanical engineer.
-She contributed to a number of successful missions including the Cosmic Background Explorer (COBE), which provided evidence that supported the Big Bang theory and led to a Nobel Prize for two of its principal investigators, and Cassini, which is still operational and sending back spectacular science data and images from Saturn and its moons.
+Ms. Razzaghi began her engineering career at a consulting firm working on airborne mine countermeasures for the U.S. Navy.
+In 1985, Ms. Razzaghi started her NASA career at Goddard Space Flight Center as an electromechanical engineer.
+She contributed to a number of successful missions including the Cosmic Background Explorer that provided evidence to support the Big Bang theory and led to a Nobel Prize for two of its principal investigators; and Cassini, which continues to send spectacular science data and images from Saturn and its moons.
+Ms. Razzaghi grew up in Washington, D.C. and graduated from the Sidwell Friends School.
+She earned a B.S. degree in Mechanical Engineering from Brown University, and an M.S. degree from the Catholic University of America in Mechanical Engineering Design.
+She has won many awards for her service to NASA and our nation.